 1. Run a test

-Start in the HubSpot CMS page editor and click “run a test.”
+Start in HubSpot's CMS page editor and click “run a test.”
 Choose “adaptive test.”

 2. Select a goal and number of variations